Sell USDINR; target of 63.85 - 63.80: ICICI Direct

 ICICI Direct expects USD to meet supply pressure at higher levels.
 Utilise the up side in the pair to go short on the USDINR.

-Government bonds recovered from record lows to end little changed, amid talks that the government may cut spending in the next quarter • The GoI benchmark 6.79 % 2027 bond yield declined to 7.21 % from 7.22 % in the previous session • Yield on the US 10 - year benchmark bond fell to 2.
-48 % from 2.
-50 % in the previous session.Forex (US$/INR)
+Government bonds slumped, with benchmark yield s posting their largest weekly rise in over eight months, after hawkish commentary from the Monetary Policy Committee members and amid concerns about a wider fiscal deficit • The GoI benchmark 6.79 % 2027 bond yield rose to 7.27 % from 7.21% in the previous session • Yield on the US 10 - year benchmark bond was steady at 2.48 % in the previous session.Forex (US$/INR)

-The rupee rose against the US$ amid lackluster trade, in line with most Asian currencies, as approval of the US tax reform bill failed to support US$ amid strength in common currency Euro • The US$ index ended mildly lower against major currencies as sharp gains in the Euro weighed on the US$.
-Although the US tax plan bill is set to pass, the US$ has come under pressure concerned over sliding inflation.
-JPY was mildly unchanged but overall under pressure as BoJ reinforced expectations that it was in no hurry
+The rupee finished the week little changed against the US$, due to a strong rise in domestic equities while fears of widening fiscal deficit capped rupee gains • The US$ index ended with mild gains against major currencies amid thin trading in the backdrop of Christmas and new holiday season.
+Lower trading volumes may see volatile movement in currencies.
+Overall, we expect Euro to remain supported with JPY remaining under pressure due to divergent monetary policy.

 |US$INR December futures contract (NSE)